-The revenue monitoring forecast for Quarter 3 shows a projected deficit for the net cost of services of £1.425 million, compared to a Quarter 2 deficit of £1.333 million and Quarter 1 deficit of £1.686 million.
-Overall the forecast has improved from Quarter 1, reflecting the savings that have arisen by management proactively managing the expenditure budget as well as an overall improvement in income budgets between Quarter 1 and Quarter 2 and the central government income fees and charges recovery scheme details being confirmed.
-There was a slight downward movement in the forecast between Quarter 2 and Quarter 3 as a result of the further nationwide lockdown, however, this has been mitigated by the additional government funding of £0.622 million which was confirmed during Quarter 3.
+The revenue monitoring forecast for Quarter 2 shows a projected deficit for the net cost of services of £0.109 million, compared to a Quarter 1 deficit of £0.199 million.
+Overall the forecast has improved from Quarter 1, reflecting the savings that have arisen by management proactively managing the expenditure budget as well as an overall improvement in income budgets between Quarter 2 and Quarter.